 Ref.
 Question Policy Principles

 P7 If applicable, is a separate domestic hard-wired smoke/heat alarm within the flats installed to a suitable standard?

-Answer Finding/Observation
+Answe er Finding/Observation

-Unknown There were no residents present to grant access to the internal areas of any of the flats.
+Yes A Grade D LD3 fire alarm system was observed within flat 114 which was sampled and this is considered to be a reasonable provision for a general needs flat.
+A hard-wired smoke alarm was present in the hallway and a hard-wired heat alarm was present in the kitchen.
+There was also a stand-alone battery smoke alarm in the lounge.

 Ref.
 Question Policy Principles

 P8 If applicable (Sheltered scheme) is the smoke detection within the flats monitored by an alarm receiving centre/on site scheme manager via a telecare system?

 Answer Finding/Observation

 N/A